Qolzam/telar/apps/ai-engine/README.md

       "sources": [
         {
           "id": "doc-abc123...",
-          "text": "The Telar platform is an open-source social network built with Go and Next.js.", "score": 0.95,
+          "text": "The Telar platform is an open-source community built with Go and Next.js.", "score": 0.95,
           "metadata": {
             "source": "documentation"